Library Services provide a wide range of high-quality library and information services, supporting learning, teaching and research.

 We are open with limited services.

 Your safety and wellbeing is our priority and in line with Government guidance, we are open and offering a limited service which is regularly reviewed and subject to change.
-You must wear a face covering when using the library unless exempt and maintain social distancing of 2m from other people.
+We strongly encourage you continue to wear face covering iwhen using the library unless exempt and maintain social distancing of 2m from other people.
 We have hand sanitisation stations around the building and wipes and spray for study spaces.

 Cold food and drinks are allowed.
 We have no concerns about food and drink increasing the risk of transmission.
 We are therefore allowing drinks with lids/cold food as we did before the pandemic.